knuedge/open-source-policy/practice.md

 Open source software is part of what makes most modern software companies successful.
 KnuEdge owes a great deal to those that started many open source software projects and to the community that continues to contribute to them.

-> If I have seen further it is by standing on the sholders of Giants.
+> If I have seen further it is by standing on the shoulders of Giants.
 --- Isaac Newton

 KnuEdge strives to be a member of that community and create software that can be used by others to be successful as well.